Skip to main content Scroll Top

 My conscience is clear, but that does not make me innocent.
 It is the Lord who judges me.
 Therefore judge nothing before the appointed time; wait until the Lord comes.
 He will bring to light what is hidden in darkness and will expose the motives of the heart.
 At that time each will receive their praise from God. – 1 Corinthians 4: 4,5

 Also, even after receiving a new heart and spirit, we still battle every day with the desires of our flesh and self!
 The latter being very subtle and deceptive.
 Self needs to die daily; the desires of the flesh need to be crucified.
 If self is left unchecked, it can creep into (grow in) our lives and ministry wearing the cloak of godliness and spirituality.
 It leads to works of the flesh and when flesh matures it gives place to all sorts of deceptive works and demonic infiltrations that eventually corrupt the spirit and heart.
 While those that are His should never reach that point, if we constantly disobey His voice and follow our own ways, we may very well end up there.
-The light of the Spirit constantly shining in our lives, showing our intents and motives is imperative in that regard.
+Therefore, the light of the Spirit constantly shining in our lives, showing our intents and motives is imperative in that regard.

 And we are living in times where the gospel message at its core has been diluted greatly.
 It is man (self) centered rather than Christ centered and therefore, we have unregenerate people who have tried to access God’s power and the blessings in His word.
-It has led to a mixture of spirits, and these are unfortunately entangled with those who are truly following the Lord.
-Leaving aside their wrong motives and deceptions, many of our spirits have been tainted due to association with such people (many times unknowingly) and therefore we need the light of the Spirit more than ever.
+They are entangled with those who are truly following the Lord.
+It has led to a mixture of spirits.

 In scriptures, analyzing the life of Balaam, Judas and Peter, all three were involved in ministry.
 While Balaam’s missteps are more pronounced in scripture from the very beginning, Judas (seemingly) left everything to follow Christ like the other disciples.
 On the outside, there was not much that could differentiate his lifestyle from that of other disciples.
 Every discernment exercised on his faults was only after the fact by the biblical writers.
 The two of them followed God but with wrong motives or selfish ambitions.